Reforestation of the Imagination

 by Ginny Ruffner with Grant Kirkpatrick

-From January through March, MadArt welcomes a new site-specific sculptural installation by Seattle-based artist Ginny Ruffner, in collaboration with new media artist Grant Kirkpatrick.
-Reforestation of the Imagination combines traditional glass and bronze sculpture with augmented reality.
-The artists use technology to overlay digital information onto sculptural objects, portraying two disparate worlds.
-The installation engages viewers’ curiosity as they navigate the space using handheld devices, exposing a forest regenerating from devastation.
-This imaginary and potential beauty revealed through augmented reality is the forest reimagining itself, a process which is not singular to a forest ecosystem, but also inherent to human creativity.
+From January through March, MadArt welcomed a new sculptural installation by Seattle-based artist Ginny Ruffner, in collaboration with media artist Grant Kirkpatrick.
+Reforestation of the Imagination combined traditional glass and bronze sculpture with augmented reality.
+The artists used technology to overlay digital information onto sculptural objects, portraying two disparate worlds.
+The installation engaged viewers’ curiosity as they navigated the space using handheld devices, exposing a forest regenerating from devastation.
+This imaginary and potential beauty revealed through augmented reality was the forest reimagining itself, a process which is not singular to a forest ecosystem, but also inherent to human creativity.

 Artist & collaborator bios: